Experiential learning resources for the innovative educator

 3. Guide students through the process of developing learning experiences that are challenging, authentic, and innovative:

-Just because students make choices in student-directed learning doesn't mean they're always going to be great choices!
-They also might not have the means or experience to know how to coordinate these experiences.
-They need your guidance, expertise, connections, and advice.
+Your students need your guidance, expertise, connections, and advice.
 If you know your students, you will know if they're not challenging themselves, if their project design doesn't align with their goals, if they could expand their authentic audience, or if their project plan just doesn't match up with their learning objectives.
 My students design their projects using a project proposal.
 I walk the room while they hash out their project plans, check their proposals, offer suggestions, and sign off on them.
-I have PBL project proposal and other helpful student-directed PBL templates in my store in a bundle called "PBL Toolkit".
-4. Help students create and manage personal learning plans: A personal learning plan is a great tool for student-directed learning.
-It is a plan that includes personal goals, interests, learning styles, project ideas, deadlines, etc. It can really include whatever you feel helps guide students.
+This is one example of how I facilitate in a student-led classroom environment.
+4. Help students create and manage personal learning plans: A personal learning plan (PLP) is a great tool for student-led learning.
+It is a plan that includes personal goals, interests, learning styles, project ideas, deadlines, etc. A PLP can really include whatever you feel helps guide students.
 It's helpful to pull that plan out when students are designing projects or learning experiences.
 My job as facilitator is to help students write their plans and modify them as students learn and grow.
 My personal learning plan is available in my TPT store.
 It is an editable Google Slides that can be copied and shared with each student.
 Click the image below.

 5. Assist students in finding resources:

 I think my biggest job as a facilitator is to help students find accurate and relevant information, connect with community experts, gather materials, and recognize learning opportunities.
-Student-directed learning really teaches kids how to be resourceful, especially if you do project-based learning.
-If you don't know what I mean by that, go back to my previous post on the principles of pbl.
+Remember above when I said that one of your jobs is to teach students how to learn?
+This is one way of doing that.
+Student-led learning really teaches learners to be resourceful, especially if you do project-based learning.
+If you don't know what I mean by that, go back to my post on the elements of project-based student-led learning.
 I taught a biotechnology seminar a while ago.
 One of my students was really interested in algae as a biofuel.
-I connected him with the researchers at the algae lab of the U of M, and my student took it from there.
+I connected him with the researchers at the algae lab at the U of M, and my student took it from there.
 I modeled how to find an authentic learning experience relevant to his interests and learning objectives, he learned from that, and eventually was able to find these opportunities for himself.

 6. Provide input and feedback:

-Giving students consistent feedback is not only critical for growth and improvement, but students need it, desire it, and ask for it.
+Giving student-led learners consistent feedback is not only critical for growth and improvement, but students need it, desire it, and ask for it.
 Because they're not getting immediate and concrete feedback, such as a red check mark over an incorrect answer to a worksheet, they can feel a little lost at times.
-It is your job as the facilitator to observe their learning process, give them pointers, ask that they go back to the drawing board, etc. I have my students complete self-assessments periodically throughout the learning experience.
+It is your job as the facilitator to observe the learning process of each student, give them pointers, ask that they go back to the drawing board, etc. I have my students complete self-assessments periodically throughout the learning experience.
 Usually that assessment is a rubric.
 I then go over the assessment with the student one-on-one.
 Formative assessments or quick end of the day reflections are great also, and are a little more efficient.
 Find a system that works for you.
-If you have not already snagged my Project Assessment e-Portfolio, I highly recommend that.
-Students add their learning outcomes throughout the course of a session into one portfolio.
-This is more of a summative assessment.
-It shows growth, which your students can observe firsthand as they build and manage this portfolio.
-This resource is free when you join Experiential Learning Depot's newsletter.
-I highly recommend it.
 7. Organize events that showcase student work to the community: There are so many interesting and creative ways to present final products to an authentic audience.
 One great default presentation option for students is to put final products on display at an organized event such as an exhibition night.
-I have a project in my store that is all about heritage.
-Every year my students complete this project and then we host a multicultural night for friends, family, and community members.
+I have my student-led learners design project-based learning experiences around the topic of "heritage" every year as a get-to-know you experience.
+We host a multicultural night for friends, family, and community members to view projects.
 Part of my job as a facilitator in a student-directed learning environment is to plan these events.
 I do, and I love it!
-There are also a variety of virtual ways of doing this.
+There are also a variety of virtual authentic presentation options.
 My students have done virtual exhibition nights as well, using virtual museum platforms, such as artsteps.com.

 8. Organize learning activities and sparks: